fbpx

 Webster Springs, WV

 In the late 1800’s to early 1900’s, salt sulphur springs drew thousands of visitors to Webster Springs each year.
-The water, highly impregnated with hydrogen sulfide gas, were thought to be beneficial for ills of the liver, stomach, kidneys and bladder and were sought for both health and luxury.
-One well remains, at the corner … Continue reading Salt Sulphur Well & Veterans Memorial
+The water, highly impregnated with hydrogen sulfide gas, were thought to … Continue reading Salt Sulphur Well & Veterans Memorial

 Webster County Genealogy Room